top of page

 Political

 The streets of Latin America speak a language.
-It is unfiltered, emotional and often times political given its history of conquest, occupation and continutal economic repression.
+It is unfiltered, emotional and often times political given its history of conquest, foreign occupation and continutal economic repression by external forces.

 Textile

-Naturally died textiles are an important component of the indigenous cultures in Latin America.
-I am reflecting the aesthetic by weaving patterns of wall paint into compositions that are emblematic of the city they were capatured.
+Naturally dyed textiles are an important component of the indigenous cultures in Latin America.
+I have reflected the aesthetic by weaving patterns of wall paint into compositions that are emblematic of the city they were capatured.

 Found